 Veterinary Education Requirements by Profession Level

-Veterinary programs are offered at the associate and doctoral levels.
+Veterinary science is the study of healthcare for animals.
 Continue reading for an overview of the requirements, as well as career and salary info for some career options for graduates.

-Two common positions in the veterinary field are those of veterinarian and veterinary technician.
-Veterinarians are animal doctors who take care of all types of animals, from house pets to large animals to exotic species.
+Two common positions in the veterinary field are veterinarian and veterinary technician.
+Veterinarians are animal doctors who treat all types of animals, from house pets to large animals to exotic species.
 Veterinary technicians assist veterinarians.
 Educational requirements for a veterinarian usually include both an undergraduate and graduate degree related to animal science, while a technician's requirements include only an associate's degree.

 Source: *U.S. Bureau of Labor Statistics